Non-relativistic supersymmetry: Supersymmetry of the magnetic vortex.

 More recently, Jackiw [10] found that the $\o(2,1)$ symmetry, generated by --- formally --- the same $D$ and $K$ as above, is also present for a magnetic vortex (an idealization for the Aharonov-Bohm experiment), allowing for a group-theoretic treatment of the problem.

-Very recently [11] we have pointed out that the $N\=2$ supersymmetry of the Pauli Hamiltonian of a spin-$\2$ particle (present for any magnetic field in the plane [12]) combines, for a magnetic vortex, with Jackiw's $\o(2)\times\o(2,1)$ into an $\o(2)\times\osp(1/2)$ superalgebra, which is a sub-superalgebra of the exotic super-schr\"odinger algebra (2.7).
+Very recently [11] we pointed out that the $N\=2$ supersymmetry of the Pauli Hamiltonian of a spin-$\2$ particle (present for any magnetic field in the plane [12]) combines, for a magnetic vortex, with Jackiw's $\o(2)\times\o(2,1)$ into an $\o(2)\times\osp(1/2)$ superalgebra, which is a sub-superalgebra of the twisted super-Schr\"odinger algebra (2.7).
 To see this, let us consider a spin-$\2$ particle in a static magnetic field ${\bf B}\=\big(0,0,B(x,y)\big)$.
 Dropping the irrelevant $z$ variable, we can work in the plane.
-Then our model is described by the Pauli Hamiltonian
+Then our model is described by the Pauli Hamiltonian which is the planar version of (3.2),

-It is now easy to see that the Hamiltonian is a perfect square in two different ways: both operators
+It is now easy to see that the Hamiltonian is a perfect square in {\it two different} ways: both operators

 where $\sigmab\=(\sigma_1,\sigma_2)$, satisfy